wp-plugins/miniorange-2-factor-authentication/readme.txt

 3. Configure your mobile
 4. Username Login Screen (Enter username)
 5. Mobile AUthentication Login Screen ( Authenticate your mobile )
-6. OTP Login Screen (If your phone is offline the enter OTP from miniOrange app.)
+6. OTP Login Screen (If your phone is offline then enter OTP from miniOrange app.)

 == Changelog ==